Arvendor/PathfinderVoices_for_EE/README.md

 Woljif: "Hah!
 I win!"
 A roguish personality and a bit of a goofball.
 Should work well for any chaotically aligned Mage/Thief combination.
 (His idle dialog implies that he is a Tiefling.)

+Female Aggressive: "Everyone is mortal in this world.
+Especially when I'm around!"
+One of the generic personality voices which is intended to be picked by the player in PF:WotR.
+This is mainly here because it was the first dialog set I converted as a test.
+Based on disposition it could fit CHARNAME 'very' well.

 INSTALLATION:

 As any other Infinity Engine mod - unpack the mod in game's main directory and run WeiDU installer (Setup-aw_PF_soundsets.exe).
 Then, follow instruction that will be displayed in WeiDU window.